See a list of Athletic Training Programs by Clicking Here!

 The minimum education necessary to become an athletic trainer is a bachelor's degree, though a master's degree will open up many more opportunities and increase the likelihood of promotion.
 State licensure is necessary to operate as an athletic trainer, and the requirements are different for each state.
 Interested individuals should inquire as to their state requirements when preparing for a career as an athletic trainer.

-The average salary for an athletic trainer is approximately $42,000 dollars per year, though experience, location and employer can play a large role in one's salary.
+Athletic trainers make an above average income based on the most recent data gathered from the BLS.
+In fact, the median annual income of an athletic trainer is currently $45,630 with the top 10% earning $69,140 a year and the bottom ten percent earning just over thirty thousand dollars a year.
+As a reminder, experience, location, and employment arrangement can play a large role in one's salary.
 Job growth for athletic trainers is expected to grow much faster than average over the next decade, partly due to the growing role of athletic trainers and partly due to the increased interest in preventative health care.

 - New Jersey $58,180

 - Connecticut $57,140